jiangfengming/teleman/README.md

 You can modify the context properties to interfere the request and response.

 #### next
-A middleware function should receive response body from `next()`, and can optionally transform the data.
+A middleware function should receive the response body from `next()`, and can optionally modify the data.
 Finally it should return the data.

 ## License